itsmeakashgoyal/dotfiles/README.md

 - `scripts/`: Containing common scripts to run while setting up the dotfiles.
 - `tmux/`: Containing tmux config files
 - `git/`: Containing git config file
-- `homebrew/`: Homebrew installed packages in my macbook.
 - `zshrc/`: Containing Shell configuration files for Zsh.
-    - `.aliases`: Aliases for common commands.
-Some are personalized to my machines specifically.
-    - `.exports`: Exports for packages path.
-    - `.functions`: Common useful functions.
-    - `.private`: This is a file you'll create locally to hold private information and shouldn't be uploaded to version control
-    - `.zshrc`: Shell configuration files for Bash and Zsh.
 - `bashrc/`: Containing Shell configuration files for Bash.
-    - `.bashrc`: Shell configuration files for Bash.
-    - `.bash_profile`: Setting system-wide environment variables

 ### Customizing Your Setup